YorkDojo/yorkdojo.github.io/_worksheets/microbit/theremin.md

 Now, compile and upload your code to the BBC Microbit.
 Does it play a noise?
 BLEEEEEEEEEP!

-## Step Four: Let's get the music moving
+## Step Three: Let's get the music moving

 We want to be able to change the sound depending on how we move the Microbit around in real life.
 To do this, we need to use the accelerometer in the Microbit.
 The accelerometer is a chip on board the Microbit, but it's also in things like aircraft, rockets, modern cars and mobile phones - it measures movement up-down (Y), side-to-side (X) and backwards-forwards (Z).